 - Working Tax Credit

-If you live within St Helens, you will normally be directed to claim Universal Credit instead of the above benefits.
+If you live in St Helens, you will normally be directed to claim Universal Credit instead of the above benefits.

 - If you live in supported or placed in temporary accommodation, you should claim Universal Credit but will receive help with your rent via Housing Benefit.